chrisrimmer1/kimi-writer/README.md

 # Kimi Writing Agent

-An autonomous agent powered by the **kimi-k2-thinking** model for creating novels, books, and short story collections.
+An autonomous agent powered by **OpenRouter** for creating novels, books, and short story collections using any AI model you choose.

 ## Features